Max Muncy Player Props: Dodgers vs. Pirates

 Max Muncy At The Plate

-- He has scored in 33 games this season (50.0%), including multiple runs in nine games.
+- He has scored in 34 of 67 games this year, and more than once 9 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.